Bathua Thepla Recipe (Indian Flatbread With Bathua Leaves)

 - salt, according to taste

 - 1 cup bathua leaves, washed and finely chopped

 - 1 to 2 green chilies, finely chopped

 - A pinch of asafoetida (hing)

-- 1-2 tablespoon oil or ghee, or as required
+- 1 to 2 tablespoons oil or ghee, or as required

-- In a bowl, add wheat flour, salt, chopped bathua leaves, caraway seeds, cumin powder, green chilies, a pinch of asafoetida (hing).
+- In a bowl, add the wheat flour, salt, chopped bathua leaves, caraway seeds, cumin powder, green chilies and a pinch of asafoetida (hing).
 Mix very well.
 Add water as required to make a soft dough.

-- Cover it and let the dough rest for 10-15 minutes.
+- Cover it and let the dough rest for 10 to 15 minutes.

 - Make medium-sized balls from the dough.
-Take a ball and dust with some wheat flour.
+Take a ball and dust it with some wheat flour.

-- Place rolled thepla on tawa, cook on medium to high flame, add ghee or oil and fry until golden spots appears.
+- Place the circles of dough (tepla) on the tawa, cook on medium to high flame, add ghee or oil and fry until golden spots appear.

 - Flip and fry on the other side until the thepla is evenly roasted.

-- Bathua thepla is ready to eat.
+- The bathua thepla is ready to eat.
 Serve hot with curd, pickle or any gravy of your choice.

 Tips and Techniques

 - You can increase or decrease the number of green chilies according to your spice level.

 - You can add oil or ghee while kneading the dough.
 This makes your thepla softer.

 - Add water carefully as the bathua leaves already contain water.

 Bathua, or Chenopodium album, is considered to be a superfood.
 It may help protect your body from colds and flu.
 This plant is a rich source of minerals, amino acids (important for cell formation and repair) and vitamins A, B and C. It also contains essential minerals like iron, calcium, phosphorous, magnesium, potassium, manganese, sodium and zinc.